 —Tom Wells, A Vision for Missions, 119.

 Since 1991, the King’s Chapel has held an annual missions conference.
 Typically held each April, the missions conference features expositions of Scripture passages that address missions or evangelism, gives reports of the missionaries on the field, and helps our congregation and others pray more efficiently for missions.

-See Missions Conference for details and schedules to this year’s missions conference, featuring guest speakers Gordon Taylor of the Reformed Baptist Network, and Noble Vater, missionary to Puerto Rico.
+See Missions Conference for details and schedules to the 2018 missions conference, featuring guest speakers Bob Selph, missionary to urban Atlanta, Georgia; and Noble Vater, missionary to Puerto Rico.